 Purchasing property in Cyprus involves important tax considerations, particularly Value Added Tax (VAT).

-While newly built residential properties are generally subject to VAT at the standard rate of 19%, individuals buying a home to use as their primary and permanent residence may qualify for a reduced VAT rate of 5%.
+Purchasing property in Cyprus carries important tax considerations, chief among them Value Added Tax (VAT).
+Newly built residential properties are generally subject to VAT at the standard rate of 19%, but individuals buying a home to use as their primary and permanent residence may qualify for a reduced rate of 5% – one of the most significant incentives available to residential buyers in Cyprus.

 When Does VAT Apply?